 +

-What remains unclear is what specific TRC 2 DATA from the “564.
+It remains unclear what specific TRC 2 DATA from the “564.
 The Truth and Reconciliation Commission Investigation Information System” was permanently lost.

 TRC published a Notice to its ENGLISH website only, on or around March 16th, 2026, which does NOT fully clarify what INVESTIGATION DATA may have been permanently lost in the NIRS fire.